kristingreenslit/react-debug-exercise/README.md

 1. Check that Node and NPM are installed.
 Run `node -v` and then `npm -v` from the command line (Windows) or Terminal app (Mac).
 If a version number does not print to the console, follow [Mac](http://blog.teamtreehouse.com/install-node-js-npm-mac) or [Windows](http://blog.teamtreehouse.com/install-node-js-npm-windows) installation instructions.

-2. Clone the repository, install dependencies, then start the development server (from the command line or Terminal app):
+2. Clone the repository, install dependencies, then start the development server (from the command line or Terminal app).
+For those not familiar with Git, download the ZIP file instead of cloning the respository and skip the first line in the instruction block below:

   ```
     > git clone git@github.com:kristingreenslit/react-debug-exercise.git